cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 - Google
 - Microsoft

-In addition, you can create authentication methods that connect to your IdP using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.
+In addition, you can create authentication methods that connect to your identity provider (IdP) using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [System for Cross-Domain Identity Management SCIM](https://www.rfc-editor.org/rfc/rfc7644), and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.

 Members are identified by their email address.
 To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your IdPs.
 To allow your members to select from multiple SSO authentication methods, ensure that the email addresses match across all of them.